Eric Corriel Studios

 Photo by Brett Wood

-Excite Bikes is an interactive light installation that brings the classic video game experience into reality Shown in Red Hook, Brooklyn (NY)
+Excite Bikes is an interactive light installation that brings the classic video game experience into reality Shown at the Red Hook Crit, Brooklyn, New York

 Inspired by classic racing video games such as F-Zero, Excitebike, R.C.
 Pro-Am, Super Mario Kart, Super Off Road and others, Excite Bikes adds another dimension to the classic video game experience by mapping game elements onto a real race course with real bike riders.
 As cyclists ride over interactive “racetime” graphics they change state, both visually and aurally.